Song in Cultures

 Ethnomusicologists are also concerned with research and documentation of music.
 This is particularly relevant for continents with a tradition of orality where most music has not been written down.
-In the West we can change the prevailing styles of artistic expression knowing everything is safely recoded for future generations, but not so in Africa.
+In the West the prevailing styles of artistic expression can be changed knowing everything is safely recorded for future generations, but this is not so in Africa.

 A Cultural Melting Pot

 Ways of life are now changing as Africa forges ahead with new developments.
-Education is highly valued, but many children must go to boarding schools rather than live at home.
+Education is highly valued, with the consequence that many children are sent to boarding schools to access education, rather than live at home.
 This means they no longer listen to their grandparents singing and story-telling in the evenings.
 Other values are also changing; ceremonies that incorporate cultural music are being phased out, and an increasing variety of other musical styles are listened to and enjoyed by many Africans.
 The result is a diverse melting pot of cultural aspects, particularly amongst the youth of Africa.
 It also means the concept of "heart music" is broadening to include any music which people understand and strongly identify with, whether based on their own unique musical idioms or music from outside their own traditions.

 The Aim in Ethnomusicology